repomesh/RedCode/README.md

 - **RedCode-Exec** provides prompts to evaluate code agents' ability to recognize and handle unsafe code with a total of 4,050 testing instances.
 - **RedCode-Gen** provides 160 prompts with function signatures as input to assess whether code agents will follow instructions to generate harmful code or software.

-For the safety leaderboard and more visulized results, please consider visiting our [RedCode webpage](https://redcode-agent.github.io).
+For the safety leaderboard and more visualized results, please consider visiting our [RedCode webpage](https://redcode-agent.github.io).

 ---